Hydrodynamic bend instability of motile particles on a substrate: Introduction

-\ndg{Our findings are potentially applicable to hydrodynamic instabilities and the early stages of collective motion in systems of self-propelled particles, such as motility assays of polar filaments \cite{SchallerNature2010}, migratory cells in monolayers \cite{blanch2017hydrodynamic,HeinrichElife2020,guillamat2022integer}, motile bacteria in two-dimensional setups \cite{turiv2020polar,NishiguchiPRE2019,XuNatCom2019}, and active colloids \cite{DeseignePRL2010, BrotoPRL2013, WeberPRL2013} that move on substrates and tend to align with the local flow direction.
-In such systems, flow-alignment interactions are not merely a modeling assumption but arise naturally due to the presence of a physical substrate, which mediates frictional coupling and reinforces alignment between polarity and flow \cite{baconnier2025self}.
+Our findings are potentially applicable to hydrodynamic instabilities and the early stages of collective motion in systems that share the essential physical ingredients captured in our model: polar order, self-propulsion, flow alignment, substrate friction, and hydrodynamic coupling within effectively incompressible films.
+This description encompasses a wide range of systems such as motility assays of polar filaments~\cite{SchallerNature2010}, migratory cells in monolayers~\cite{blanch2017hydrodynamic,HeinrichElife2020,guillamat2022integer}, motile bacteria in two-dimensional setups~\cite{turiv2020polar,NishiguchiPRE2019,XuNatCom2019}, and active colloids~\cite{DeseignePRL2010, BrotoPRL2013, WeberPRL2013} that move on substrates and tend to align with the local flow direction.
+In such systems, flow-alignment interactions are not merely a modeling assumption but arise naturally due to the presence of a physical substrate, which mediates frictional coupling and reinforces alignment between polarity and flow~\cite{baconnier2025self}.
 While prior work has often interpreted observed instabilities primarily through the lens of active stress–driven mechanisms, our analysis reveals a complementary and robust route to bend instabilities emerging from the interplay of self-propulsion and flow alignment.
 It is important to emphasize that this mechanism is distinct from the classic active nematic instability, which arises from gradients of dipolar active stress that generate destabilizing flows.
 These two routes to instability, one rooted in self-propulsion and flow alignment, the other in dipolar stress and flow gradient-alignment feedback, may coexist or compete, depending on system parameters.
 Distinguishing between them requires careful analysis of polarity dynamics and their relation to local flow versus strain rate fields.
-In this context, individual-based hydrodynamic models such as squirmers \cite{blake1971spherical}, which allow for independent tuning of self-propulsion and dipolar activity \cite{pedley2016spherical}, offer a promising platform for systematically probing the interplay between these mechanisms.
-Likewise, direct measurements of active forces in experiments could help elucidate the relative contributions of polar and dipolar activity to the observed dynamics.} \\
+In this context, individual-based hydrodynamic models such as squirmers~\cite{blake1971spherical}, which allow for independent tuning of self-propulsion and dipolar activity~\cite{pedley2016spherical}, offer a promising platform for systematically probing the interplay between these mechanisms.
+Likewise, direct measurements of active forces in experiments could help elucidate the relative contributions of polar and dipolar activity to the observed dynamics.